lachlanstephen/push_swap_42/README.md

 _Note_: The list of integers given must be an unsorted list of unique integers.

+> [!IMPORTANT]
+> Use the included checker programs (provided by 42) to make sure the integers are correctly sorted.

 > [!TIP]
 > To generate a random int list, I used [calculator soup's number generator](https://www.calculatorsoup.com/calculators/statistics/random-number-generator.php) and set it to a variable for later use.